The Canal de la Robine near Narbonne in France

 The Aude River at Carcassonne, France

-Carcassonne is a castle town in southwestern France.
+The Aude River at Carcassonne sits below the castle town in southwestern France.
 In the 1200s, the Pope and the king of France massacred millions of Frenchmen in this area in the Albigensian Crusade.
 Though the history is terrible, Carcassonne is beautiful and like a fairyland version of the Middle Ages.

 This is one of two small paintings of Carcassonne.
 I was trying to capture the otherworldly, medieval look of the town in late February.